You're listening to the Rush Limbaugh Program, a program that meets and surpasses all audience expectations on a daily basis.

 Throw in the Canadian major sending an email to that Canadian network, which probably would have cost us career, that said that what the Israelis were doing was tactically appropriate.

-And of course, there's more and more uh stories are starting to surface about the Hezbos locating their rocket launchers near UN sites and in homes and so forth.
+Of course, there's more and more stories are starting to surface about the Hezbollahs locating their rocket launchers near UN sites and in homes and so forth.

-Um Charles Crowdhammer writes today, the moral universe is totally inverted.
+Charles Krauthammer writes today, the moral universe is totally inverted.

 It's just the opposite.

-I'm going to tell you, whatever when you're watching drive-by meter reports of this war, you will be best advised to consider what you hear, and then say the exact opposite may be true when you are hearing about the nature of the attacks, who's hitting who and who's dying, who's getting hurt, who's getting wounded, uh, in terms of civilians and so forth.
+I'm going to tell you, when you're watching drive-by-meter reports of this war, you will be best advised to consider what you hear and then say the exact opposite may be true when you are hearing about the nature of the attacks, who's hitting who and who's dying, who's getting hurt, who's getting wounded, in terms of civilians and so forth.

-It didn't tell you why the Israelis were not targeting that post because the unit observers were in it.
+They didn't tell you why the Israelis were not targeting that post because the UN observers were in it.

 They were targeting a missile installation and firing installation that was close by.

-Anybody know um where there's an Army Navy store that sells the official Hezbollah uniform?
+Anybody know where there's an Army-Navy store that sells the official Hezbollah uniform?

 Well, is that right?